luski/bookmarks-manager/TESTING_CHECKLIST.md

-# Testing Checklist for Lua Implementation
+# Testing Checklist for TOML Implementation

-Use this checklist to verify the Lua-only implementation works correctly.
+Use this checklist to verify the TOML-based implementation works correctly.

 ## Prerequisites Check

 - [ ] Lua 5.4+ installed: `lua -v`
-- [ ] luarocks installed: `luarocks --version`
-- [ ] lsqlite3 installed: `lua -e "require('lsqlite3')"`
 - [ ] Elephant installed: `which elephant`
 - [ ] Walker installed: `which walker`
 - [ ] curl installed: `which curl`